julianhasse/bamazon/README.md

 ```

 ## bamazonCustomer.js
-* bamazon customer view opens onto the current catalog of items for sale
+* The bamazon customer starts by displaying all of items avaible for sale

 ![Image of cust1](https://github.com/julianhasse/bamazon/blob/master/screen_shots/img001.png)

-* Select the items for purchase, and see your total.
+* The user can select the items for purchase, and see the total amount.

 ![Image of cust2](https://github.com/julianhasse/bamazon/blob/master/screen_shots/img002.png)